Nabila Razali

 Nur Nabila Mohd Razali' (Jawi: نر نبيلة بنت محمة رزالي; born 13 November 1992) is a Malaysian singer and actress.
 Her career began after participating in Akademi Fantasia season 10 in 2013 where she managed to win fifth place.
-He is famous for the songs "Katakan Saja" and "Cemburu" which received positive reviews, but is better known for the song "Pematah Hati", which also received positive reviews, becoming a benchmark for his music career.
-As an actor, he has starred in a number of television drama series and telefilms.
+She is famous for the songs "Katakan Saja" and "Cemburu" which received positive reviews, but is better known for the song "Pematah Hati", which also received positive reviews, becoming a benchmark for her music career.
+As an actor, she has starred in a number of television drama series and telefilms.
 Among his acting credits are Hikayat Cinta Si Pematah Hati (2017), Pesan Pada Hati (2019) and Seindah Tujuh Warna Pelangi (2020).

 Early life

 Nabila was born on 13 November 1992 in Petaling Jaya, Selangor and raised in Selayang.
 The youngest of three siblings to Shamsidah Abd Rahman and Mohd Razali Mura, she is a graduate of the Bachelor of Architecture department at Universiti Sains Malaysia (USM) in Penang.
 She then pursued her master's degree in the same field at International Islamic University Malaysia (IIUM).
 Nabila is also a former student of St. Mary's Secondary School Kuala Lumpur.